Key Types of Insurance Policies You Should Get In Singapore (2023)

 - What: Cover outpatient accidental medical expenses

-- Why it’s important: Generally, at quite an affordable price, you feel assured that if you sprain your leg or break an arm playing sports or activities you can claim for the expenses (Also, food poisoning, insect bites etc.) Also, check with your company, if you are in an MNC or SME they should usually have a group cover plan for such personal accident insurance.
+- Why it’s important: Generally, at quite an affordable price, you feel assured that if you sprain your leg or break an arm playing sports or activities, you can claim for the expenses (Also, food poisoning, insect bites etc.) Also, check with your company, they should usually have a group cover plan for such personal accident insurance.

 2) Should I Mix Investment And Insurance?